-Orange County is one of the most aggressive counties in California in terms of prosecuting DUI cases and the only reasonable way to defend yourself is to hire a skilled DUI trial lawyer.
-The following are some important ways in which hiring a knowledgeable DUI defense attorney can help your case.
+Orange County is one of the most aggressive counties in California in terms of prosecuting DUI cases, and the only reasonable way to defend yourself is to hire a skilled DUI trial lawyer.
+The following are some important ways to hire a knowledgeable DUI defense attorney who can help your case.
 An experienced criminal defense lawyer will:

 - Investigate the circumstances of your case and offer legal advice on how you can fight these charges

 - Work to get your conviction expunged